Insider Sell: COO Mark Thurmon - GuruFocus.com

 Tenable Holdings Inc's Business Description

-Tenable Holdings Inc is a leading provider of cybersecurity solutions that help organizations understand, manage, and reduce their cybersecurity risk.
-The company's flagship product, Tenable.io, is a cloud-based platform that provides vulnerability management, policy compliance, and web application security solutions.
-Tenable's solutions are used by more than 30,000 organizations worldwide, including government agencies, Fortune 500 companies, and small businesses.
+Tenable Holdings Inc is a cybersecurity company that specializes in providing solutions for vulnerability management.
+The company's flagship product, Tenable.io, is a cloud-based platform that helps organizations identify, investigate, and prioritize vulnerabilities in their IT infrastructure.
+Tenable's solutions are used by a wide range of customers, including Fortune 500 companies, government agencies, and educational institutions, to protect their networks and data from cyber threats.

-Shares of Tenable Holdings Inc were trading for $37.54 apiece on the day of Mark Thurmond’s recent sell.
-This gives the stock a market cap of $4,321.175 million.
+Over the past year, there have been no insider buys for Tenable Holdings Inc, while there have been 41 insider sells.
+This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.

-With a price of $37.54 and a GuruFocus Value of $58.14, Tenable Holdings Inc has a price-to-GF-Value ratio of 0.65.
-This means the stock is significantly undervalued based on its GF Value.
+On the day of Mark Thurmond's recent sell, shares of Tenable Holdings Inc were trading at $37.54 apiece, giving the stock a market cap of $4,488.831 million.
+With a GuruFocus Value of $58.14, the stock has a price-to-GF-Value ratio of 0.65, indicating that it is significantly undervalued based on its GF Value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.